Simply-Digital/proxy-gen-dashboard/README.md

 https://proxynetworkpro.com

-Proxy Network Pro let's you setup your own proxy network by reselling proxies from various providers.
+Proxy Network Pro let's you setup your own proxy network by reselling proxies from any providers.

 With Proxy Network Pro you can create residential and datacenter proxy networks.